By Andrea Overman

 The pandemic-influenced demand for at-home and more personalized medicine has stuck—bringing with it a new set of heightened expectations and patient scrutiny.

-Healthcare marketers will need to take a lead role in defining and delivering the customer-centric experience patients are looking for, while improving communication and alignment among key stakeholder groups.
+Healthcare marketers will need to take a lead role in defining and delivering the customer-centric experience patients are looking for, while improving communication and alignment among key stakeholder groups, focusing on direct marketing for healthcare organisations.

 - Spurred by the public’s desire to avoid unnecessary hospital visits, telehealth, mobile services, and hospital-at-home will continue to grow in a big way.